 Barrett Hayton is a player who contributes beyond the statistics.

-That was evident in the Utah Hockey Club’s 3-1 win against the San Jose Sharks Tuesday night at SAP Center.
+That was evident in the Utah Hockey Club’s 3-1 win against the San Jose Sharks on Tuesday night at SAP Center.

 Hayton connected with Kailer Yamamoto for the game-winning goal at 6:23 of the third period.
-He picked up a point pass from Clayton Keller in the corner and wired it through two Sharks to Yamamoto who was crashing the net and got rewarded with the knock-in tally.
-Hayton posted his second assist on Yamamoto’s second goal which made it 3-1 at 17:38 of the final frame.
+He picked up a point pass from Clayton Keller in the corner and wired it through two Sharks to Yamamoto, who was crashing the net and got rewarded with the knock-in tally.
+Hayton posted his second assist on Yamamoto’s second goal, which made it 3-1 at 17:38 of the final frame.

 Sean Durzi’s second-period, power-play goal and 19 saves from Connor Ingram also helped secure Utah’s fourth win of the preseason.